Interplay of space charge and intrabeam scattering in the LHC ion injector chain: Kinetic Kick

 \section{Kinetic Kick}

-Following \cite{Zenkevich:0,Zenkevich:1,Zenkevich:2}, we introduce the vector $\vec{r}$ and the dimensionless momentum vector $\vec{P}$
+Following \cite{Zenkevich:0,Zenkevich:1,Zenkevich:2}, we introduce the vector $\vec{r}$ and the dimensionless momentum vector $\vec{p}$

 with $z$ being the longitudinal particle coordinate, $z_s$ the longitudinal coordinate of the bunch center, $x$ and $y$ the horizontal and vertical transverse coordinates, $p$ the particle momentum, $\Delta p$ its deviation from the equilibrium value and $x'=p_x/p$, $y'=p_y/p$ ($p_x$, $p_y$ being the horizontal and vertical momentum components).
-The FPE in phase space has the following form:
+The FPE in phase space has the following form (summation over indices $m$ and $m'$):

 Here $\Phi$ is the distribution function in phase space, $F_m$ are the components of the friction force $\vec{F}$, $D_{m,m'}$ are the diffusion coefficients.
 Both the friction and diffusion coefficients depend on the Twiss parameters of the ring and the beam parameters, making their evaluation an arduous procedure.
-To simplify the model, the components of the friction force are considered to be a linear function of the momentum $F_m=-K_mP_m$ with constant coefficients $K_m$, and all components of the diffusion tensor are considered constant.
+To simplify the model, the components of the friction force are considered to be a linear function of the momentum $F_m=-K_mp_m$ with constant coefficients $K_m$, and all components of the diffusion tensor are considered constant.
 Furthermore, it is assumed that most of the IBS interactions take place inside the beam core, which is usually similar to a Gaussian distribution.

-Averaging over all particles and following the aforementioned approximations of the AM model, the friction and diffusion coefficients are given by the following expressions:
+Averaging over all particles and following the aforementioned approximations of the AM model~\cite{Zenkevich:0,Zenkevich:2}, the friction and diffusion coefficients are given by the following expressions:

-where $L$ is the auxiliary matrix first derived in the IBS model of Bjorken and Mtingwa (BM)~\cite{Bjorken:0} and later generalized~\cite{Conte:1985, Antoniou:mad} to include non-relativistic factors and vertical dispersion.
-The auxiliary matrix $L$ is given by: